SolaceProducts/event-management-agent/README.md

 * provide the id of the event broker specified in the connection file. (e.g. mysolacebroker)
 * provide the path and filename for the resulting scan data zip file. (e.g. /path/to/scan.zip)
 * provide the location of the connection file (e.g. /path/to/file/AcmeRetailStandalone.yml)
-* provide the name of the Event Management Agent container (e.g. event-managenement-agent)
+* provide the name of the Event Management Agent container (e.g. event-management-agent)
 * provide the Event Management Agent Docker image (e.g. solace/event-management-agent:latest)
 * add all password environment variables to the environment of the docker container (example BROKER_PASSWORD)